 GIBBS ON WORK ETHIC

 I grew up in rural western New York, and developed a stout work ethic early early in life.
 The proverbial lemonade stand at 8, working under Model T’s with my dad learning auto restoration, paper route, garden and roadside vegetable stand, and neighborhood leaf raking and show shoveling.
 Then, my first big gig at 12 years old – painting a neighbor’s house – for a whopping $200!
-Frankly, that was a job I didn’t want to finish, and that was the job that taught me commitment follow-through.
+Frankly, that was a job I didn’t want to finish, and that was the job that my parents taught me all about commitment and follow-through.

 GIBBS ON CREATIVITY